ibm-cloud-docs/Cloudant/documents/attachments.md

 The response includes the document ID and the new document revision.

 Attachments don't have their own revisions.
-Instead, when you update or create an attachment, it changes the revision of the document that it's attached to.
+Instead, when you update or create an attachment, the revision of the document it's attached to changes.
 {: tip}

 See the following example response with the document ID and new revision: